timfallmk/terraform-workshop-atlas/05-atlas/README.md

     $ terraform remote config -backend="atlas" -backend-config="name=$ATLAS_ENV"

-Be sure to replace "<username>" with your Atlas username.
 This will configure the remote state.
 Now we need to push our copy to Atlas:

     $ terraform remote push